tillbiskup/evedata/docs/architecture.rst

 * mapping different versions of eveH5 files to the entities
 * mapping timestamps to position counts
-* Converting MPSKIP scans into average detector channel with adaptive number of recorded points (?)
+* Converting MPSKIP scans into average detector channel with adaptive number of recorded points
+* Separating datasets for channels redefined within one scan and currently (up to eveH5 v7) stored in *one* HDF5 dataset

 version_mapping module